oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/optimize_inner_loop/README.md

 ```

 ### Code Sample Details
-In this tutorial, the code finds the sum of an array, albeit in a roundabout way, to better illustrate the optimizations.
+The sample code finds the sum of an array, albeit in a roundabout way, to better illustrate the optimizations.
 The `Producer` kernel performs the logic in the pseudocode below.
 We fill the `input_array` array with random values in the range `[0,3]`.
 As a result, the number of inner loop iterations will be in the range `[0,3]` for all outer loop iterations.

 ```c++
 for (int i = 0; i < input_array.size(); i++) {